Community Living Program

 • Session dates and times:

 • Please register here.
-Note that these sessions will be capped at 25 attendees per session.
 We strongly encourage you to register early.

 4. ALCOHOL AND DRUG EDUCATION – ALCOCUPS ALCOHOL AND DRUG EDUCATION SPECIALISTS